connectivecpp/chops-net-ip/README.md

 # External Dependencies

-The libraries and API's have minimal (as possible) library dependencies.
-Currently the non-test code depends on the standard C++ library and Chris Kohlhoff's `networking-ts-impl` library (see [References Section](#references)).
+The libraries and API's have minimal (as possible) library dependencies (there are heavy dependencies on the C++ standard library in all of the code).
+There are more dependencies in the test code than in the production code.
+The external dependencies are:

-- Version 1.11 (or later) of Chris' Networking TS repository is required (for Chops Net IP and Timer).
+- Version 1.11 (or later) of Chris Kohlhoff's `networking-ts-impl` (Networking TS) repository is required for some components.
 Note that the version number is from the Asio version and may not exactly match the Networking TS version.

-The test suites have additional dependencies, including Phil Nash's Catch 2.0 for the unit test framework (see [Reference Section](#references)).
-Various tests for templatized queue container types use Martin Moene's `ring_span` library for fixed buffer queue semantics.
-- Version 2.01 (or later) of Phil's Catch 2.0 is required (for all testing).
+- Version 2.01 (or later) of Phil Nash's Catch 2.0 is required for all test scenarios.
-- Version 0.00 (or later) of Martin's Ring Span Lite is required (for Wait Queue and Chops Net IP tests).
+- Version 0.00 (or later) of Martin's Ring Span Lite is required for some test scenarios.
+- Version 1.65.1 of the Boost library (specific usages below).

+See [Reference Section](#references)) for additional details on the above libraries.

+Specific dependencies:

+- All test scenarios: Catch 2.0
+- Chop Net IP (production): `networking-ts-impl`
+  - Boost.Endian (test)
+  - Ring Span Lite (test)
+- Wait Queue (production): none
+  - Ring Span Lite (test)
+  - Boost.Circular (test)
+- Periodic Timer (production): `networking-ts-impl`
+- Shared Buffer (production): `networking-ts-impl`

 # References